 People who have had lung cancer are at risk of getting another lung cancer.

 People with a family history of lung cancer have an increased risk for lung cancer.
 This is especially true if a parent, brother, or sister had it.
 Some of this risk might be from shared household risk factors, such as tobacco smoke or radon exposure.
 Some of the risk might also be from shared genes in the family.
 For example, some gene changes that run in families have been found to be linked to a greater risk for lung cancer.
 This can even affect people who have never smoked.

 Talk with your healthcare provider about your risk factors for lung cancer and what you can do about them.
 Some risk factors, such as your family history, are not under your control.
 But there are some things you can do that might lower your risk:

 Don't smoke.
 If you do smoke, try to quit.

 Stay away from other people's smoke.

 Have your home tested for radon.

 Avoid or limit your exposure to other chemicals that can cause lung cancer, such as diesel exhaust and asbestos.

 Eat a healthy diet with lots of fruits and vegetables.

-If you are a long time smoker, talk to your doctor about whether you should consider screening for lung cancer.
-Screening can sometimes find cancer early, when it is likely to be easier to treat.
+If you are a long time smoker, talk with your healthcare provider about whether you should think about screening for lung cancer.
+Screening can sometimes find cancer early, when it is small and likely to be easier to treat.